 The upper age limit will be relaxed by 3 years for OBC candidates and 5 years for SC/ST candidates.

-The upper age limit is also relaxed in favor of certain categories of employees working under the Government of India and Defense Services Personnel.
+The upper age limit is also relaxed in favour of certain categories of employees working under the Government of India and Defence Services Personnel.